zwave-js/node-red-contrib-zwave-js/README.md

   - Does not require a build of any static library
   - Stable
   - Supports ZWave S0 and S2 Security
-  - A Built in Node-Red User Interface tab:
+  - A Built in Node-RED User Interface tab:
     - Device Configuration
     - CC Value Updating
     - Association Management